GabrieleInvernizzi/zig-prompter/README.md

+# this is a fork of https://github.com/GabrieleInvernizzi/zig-prompter with support for j/k navigation

 # zig-prompter

 **zig-prompter** is a lightweight and flexible library for building and managing interactive text-based prompts in the [Zig programming language](https://ziglang.org/).
 Whether you're creating command-line tools, text-based games, or utilities requiring user input, **zig-prompter** simplifies the process with intuitive APIs and a robust feature set.